barakshelef/worldcup2022/README.md

 * Argentina will beat France 2-1.

 **I will update this section with results and recalculate predictions using the same feature parameters if any prediction is wrong**

+## Summary
+Football is a really random game.
+But at least we can make some sense of it all by looking at flags.
+Or maybe we can't.
+I don't really care.